Scott Eastwood: Career

-Eastwood began his career by using his given last name to avoid nepotism, although there is another actor named Scott Reeves.
+Eastwood began his career by using his birth surname to avoid nepotism, although there is another actor named Scott Reeves.
 "I've auditioned for pretty much every one of my father's movies", he said in 2015, stating that he was rejected for the Clint Eastwood-directed American Sniper.
+He began using Eastwood as his surname in 2008.

 He briefly appeared in his father's 2008 film Gran Torino, and played Joel Stransky in Invictus.
 In April 2010, Eastwood played the lead role in Enter Nowhere, had a supporting role in David Ayer's 2014 film Fury, appeared in the 2015 music video for Taylor Swift's "Wildest Dreams", and starred alongside Britt Robertson in the 2015 film adaptation of Nicholas Sparks' novel The Longest Ride.

 In 2016, Eastwood played Lieutenant GQ Edwards in the film Suicide Squad, an adaptation of the DC Comics series.
 Also that year, he starred alongside Joseph Gordon-Levitt and Shailene Woodley in the biographical drama film Snowden, directed by Oliver Stone, which was released in September.

 In 2017, he played a special agent in the action film The Fate of the Furious, and starred in Overdrive, a thriller film which was shot in Paris and Marseille.
 In 2018, he starred as Nate Lambert in the science fiction follow-up Pacific Rim Uprising.

 Personal life

 In August 2017, Eastwood opened up to the media about the death of his former girlfriend, Jewel Brangman, who was killed on September 7, 2014, by a faulty Takata airbag.
 The airbag exploded in her face after a minor automobile accident in her 2001 Honda Civic.
 Metal shrapnel from the explosion severed her carotid artery.

 Eastwood learned Brazilian jiu-jitsu after Paul Walker got him into martial arts.

 In 2022, Eastwood spoke about his experiences in Hollywood and compared it to being "in a circus."
 He stated "it's an amazing circus at times, but living on the road, I think it would be tough.
-I don't have a family yet, but I want that someday, and I think about what that would look like with kids and being away from them.
+I don't have a family yet, but I want that some day, and I think about what that would look like with kids and being away from them.
 That worries me."